TheNarh/BlurryLoadingImage/README.md

 # BlurryLoadingImage
-A simple project made with html, caa and javascript
+A simple project made with html, css and javascript